 What is Social Entrepreneurship?

 Enormous opportunity gaps exist in our world.
-Our societal and environmental seem to grow in size and scope by the day (check out our infographic for a small sample).
+Our societal and environmental seem to grow in size and scope by the day.
 Governments and big business aren't going to solve these problems for us.
 It'll be up to social entrepreneurs with unreasonable visions to create innovative solutions to these challenges.
 Social entrepreneurs create financially sustainable models to address our most pressing societal and environmental issues.

 Triple Bottom Line: